Jingyu9/DNA_Seq/09_assembly.md

 Still in short time it stop, only get SCNr3_CandidateVirusContig-1.fa, SCNr3_CandidateVirusContig-2.fa SCNr3_CandidateVirusContig-3.fa
 The result is similar, The max is 2260 long sequence.
 No Statisc file was generated. so still has problem.

+##Run abyss using the new R1 and R2 files generated from BAM file through picard command(8.3directory)